jeffreydurieux/Tutorials/README.md

 # Tutorials
-Code and data for my tutorials
+Code and data for my tutorials that can be found on my website www.jeffreydurieux.com